Last updated: 8-JUN-2018.

 Caveat: this indicator works best with indices and highly liquid stocks.
 It is not recommended for stocks with poor liquidity (for that matter, any indicator).

 When any stock has to rally, it has to cross some levels.
-This can be prior resistance, last week's or month's highs etc etc. Here I have chosen 20 days high as the reference level.
-Why 20 days?
-Because there are 20 trading days in a month.
+This can be prior resistance, last week's or month's highs etc etc. Here I have chosen 20 days high as the reference level as there are 20 trading days in a month.

 For fewer and longer signals, you can also choose say quarterly breakout by using 60 days as reference level.
-For fast trades and profits (and more whipsaws), you can choose weekly breakouts i.e. 5 days.
+Using less than 20 is not recommended due to high number of signals and whipsaws.

 A feature of markets all traders must understand... a market is either trending or rangebound.
 Some traders look at a trend as nothing but a series of range breakouts.
 Now a stock will show fantastic move only when there is a breakout from a range.